-Years 9 and 10 will also have internal examinations to produce final sustained outcomes and allow them the experience of the external exam.
+Years 10 and 11 will have internal examinations to produce final sustained outcomes and allow them the experience of the external exam.
 Again, feedback will be given verbally on this outcome.
 The finished work is marked as part of the overarching coursework project and final marks are always related to national standards.

-In Year 9, students work on sheets and a unit of work will be marked as a whole and given feedback using 9-1.
+Throughout Years 10 and 11, a unit of work will be marked as a whole and given feedback using 9-1.
 Weekly homework will be recorded in teachers’ markbooks and marked as part of the overall project or unit.
-Weekly monitoring of homework will continue in Years 10 and 11 and marks recorded in teachers’ planners.
 Verbal feedback of a descriptor will be given with improvement targets or written targets.

 The students will be able to track their progress as they are made aware of the mark scheme and assessment objectives regularly.
 This will inform them of how they are progressing because they can see the rationale for their current grade.

 Students will receive Positive Events regularly because teachers link them to lesson planning, creating opportunities for students to demonstrate these qualities.

 Department standardisation happens strategically, with work scrutiny to identify underachievers.
 Students are monitored closely and individual targets are given to address their needs.
 Lesson planning is refined after the teacher has assessed work in line with national standards and exam board criteria.